googleapis/google-auth-library-ruby/Credentials.md

    - Allows a GCP principal identified by a set of source credentials to impersonate a service account
    - Useful for delegation of authority and managing permissions across service accounts
    - Source credentials must have the Service Account Token Creator role on the target
+   - This credential type does not have a supported JSON form

 ## User Authentication